General Information On Different

-These strains fruit best in the early spring and late fall when the nighttime lows approach 50 degrees.
-In the south, this translates to shiitakes in the winter!!!
-The spawn run takes approximately 9 to 12 months at 75 degrees, and fruits in a temp. range of 45 – 70 degrees!
+These strains fruit best in the early Spring and late Fall when the nighttime lows approach 50 degrees.
+In the South, this translates to shiitakes in the Winter.
+The spawn run takes approximately nine to 12 months at 75 degrees, and fruits in a temperature range between 45 and 70 degrees.

 Warm Weather Strains:

-This strain is the most difficult to categorize as some behave more like a cold weather strain, while others behave like a wide range.
-In general, all warm weather stains have a longer spawn run period, produce nicer mushrooms (on older logs) in the summer than the wide range strains, and are well suited to indoor production.
-These should fruit in the spring and fall, with an occasional fruit in the hot summer months.
-The spawn run takes approximately 6 to 12 months at 75 degrees, and fruits in a temperature of 50 to 85 degrees.
+This strain is the most difficult to categorize, as some behave more like a cold weather strain, while others behave like a wide range.
+In general, all warm weather strains have a longer spawn run period, produce nicer mushrooms (on older logs) in the Summer than the wide range strains, and are well-suited to indoor production.
+These should fruit in the Spring and Fall, with an occasional fruit in the hot Summer months.
+The spawn run takes approximately six to 12 months at 75 degrees, and fruits in a temperature range between 50 and 85 degrees.

 Wide Range Strains:

-This strain is a favorite of commercial growers and beginners.
-Their reliable, fast spawn run and fruiting allow a relatively faster return on investment.
-Logs inoculated in the spring and placed outdoors naturally produce a commercial crop that same autumn in southern climates.
-This strain can be force fruited easily and recover vigor more rapidly after fruiting.
-Spawn run takes approximately 6 months at 75 degrees, and fruits in a temperature range of 55 – 75 degrees.
+This strain is a favorite of both commercial growers and beginners.
+Their reliable, fast spawn run and fruiting allows a relatively faster return on investment.
+Logs inoculated in the Spring and placed outdoors naturally produce a commercial crop the same as Autumn in southern climates.
+This strain can force fruit easily and recover vigor more rapidly after fruiting.
+Spawn run takes approximately six months at 75 degrees, and fruits in a temperature range between 55 and 75 degrees.